 Bitcoin’s Largest Drawdowns

 While February is historically a very good month for crypto prices, there doesn’t seem to be enough tangible data to sink your teeth into in order to make this market move materially higher or lower.
 Last week we even highlighted all of the positive announcements that are on the horizon in crypto, but the fact is, none of these events are actually happening today.
 All of the positives are important, but remain highly speculative and forward looking.
 Until we witness some actual substance to support all of the great announcements and infrastructure investments, it’s unlikely that this market can go materially higher.
 Even when certain protocols and projects deliver positive results or outcomes, the boost to token prices is often short-lived as the increased valuations can’t be sustained.
-As long-time technology investor, Tim McDonald, wisely stated this week:
+As long-time technology investor, Tim McDonald, :

 The crypto narrative is still strong, but adoption remains weak.